 I want to make this dating series digestible rather than stuff everything in one post, especially since the 5 lessons I’ve shared above are already critical lessons in themselves.
 I think simply taking these 5 lessons to heart and applying them rigorously will increase your “dateability” by like, 2-3 times at least.

 My next entry is about the Wheel of Dating (like the Life Wheel, but applies to dating), and how I fared in it.
-Proceed to part 5b: How Do You Fare on the Wheel of Dating?
+Proceed to Part 5b: How Do You Fare on the Wheel of Dating?

-This is part 5a of my review series on Lunch Actually, a lunch dating company in Asia, after trying out their service in 2012.
+This is part 5a of my review series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
 Opinions expressed here are my own.